 So, that being said, if you use this measure,

 MultiUnichar = IF([FCST Sales Score] = 1, UNICHAR(129093),IF([FCST Sales Score]=2,UNICHAR(129094),UNICHAR(129095))) you can have different icons depending on what you want to display.

 This uses a score to determine what color and icon to use, providing the type of solution pictured below.

 There are many options available, and the tutorial below goes through a complete example of creating scores and using a table to drive the icons.
 The above note makes this easier if you do not want a data-driven icon.

 - Learn how to use Conditional Formatting in a Matrix Table

 - Use the conditional formatting and a table of icons to function as a KPI indicator

-The goal of the final visualization is to show the performance of This Year Sales against Last Year, Budget, and Forecast (FCST).
+The goal of the final visualization is to show the performance of This Year Sales against Last Year, Budget and Forecast (FCST).
 The key is to get a KPI Score based on the percentage of the goal to the current month’s sales.
-This example will cover a couple of steps and will use the Current Forecast Sales vs the Budget Sales.
-The Power BI workbook is available in GITHUB.
+This example will cover a couple of steps and use the Current Forecast Sales vs. the Budget Sales.
+The Power BI workbook is available on GitHub.